 “Powerful ingredients can irritate sensitive skin,” Asgari tells Harvard.
 “Always test a small area before you apply a skin serum widely.”
 I take this suggestion to heart, as one with extremely sensitive skin.
 Patch-testing has saved my skin many of times from unwanted breakouts.

-Now that you're well equipped with information on serums.
-Ahead, are a Byrdie editor-loved serums we stand by.
-For even more information on each of these serums and what they can do, check out these articles.
+Now that you're well equipped with information on serums, ahead, are a Byrdie editor-loved serums we stand by.

 Consider yourself serum-savy now.